pypa/packaging.python.org/source/discussions/install-requires-vs-requirements.rst

 achieving :ref:`repeatable installations <pip:Repeatability>` of a complete environment.

-Whereas metadata dependencies are "abstract", i.e., not associated with any particular index, requirements files often contain pip options like ``--index-url`` or ``--find-links`` to make requirements "concrete", i.e., associated with a particular index or directory of packages.
+Whereas metadata dependencies are "abstract", i.e. not associated with any particular index, requirements files often contain pip options like ``--index-url`` or ``--find-links`` to make requirements "concrete", i.e. associated with a particular index or directory of packages.
 [1]_

 Whereas metadata dependencies are automatically analyzed by pip during an